Map route prefixes smaller than /24 · Cloudflare Magic Transit docs

 Map route prefixes smaller than /24

-In order for Cloudflare to route your traffic from the edge to your data center(s) via GRE tunnels, you must provide your prefixes and the tunnels to which they should be mapped, similar to the example in the table below.
+You must provide your prefixes and the tunnels they should be mapped to in order for Cloudflare to route your traffic from the edge to your data centers via GRE tunnels.
+Use the table below as reference.

 |Prefix